arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 - does not require Category Theory
 - jumps past some of the trivial introductory topics, such as defining what a pure function is
 - does not follow the classical Functors -> Monads narrative
-- is tailored for C# developers
+- is tailored for C# developers and digestible by Java ones
 <!--more-->
 # Table of chapters